College of Fine Arts and Communication

 Movement Class - All students age 6 and younger are assigned to a Movement or Dalcroze class.
 These classes focus on rhythmic movement and general music knowledge.

-Advanced Repertory Class - The institute has advanced repertory classes which study specific pieces beyond the Suzuki repertory.
-The repertory selected for 2017 is:
+Advanced Repertory Class - The institute has repertory classes for the most advanced students who have progressed to a point they wish to study specific pieces beyond the Suzuki repertory.
+The repertoire selected for 2019 is:

 Chamber Music - Students who are 13 and older or in Book 6 and above can choose to participate in a string quartet or other chamber music ensemble coached by NCSI faculty.
 These groups are organized according to age and repertoire level.

 Fiddling - This class is geared toward students who want to experience the world of Bluegrass fiddling.
 Students will learn fiddle tunes, harmonies, improvising tricks, bowings, and learning how to play backup, as well as many other stylistic elements of fiddling.
 The ability to read music will be helpful in this class but is not required.
 Learn your instrument in a special, fun exciting way and join us for inspiring sessions to increase the variety of styles in which you play.

 Viola for Violinists - A violinist's introduction to playing the viola, led by Gail Acosta.